boots-edu/textbook/source/text/0-introduction/setup.md

 The message also says that "`3 vulnerabilities`" were detected in the packages, and offers a command to fix them.
 Again, you might be wondering if you should take the advice of a machine?
 Remember, do not run commands you do not understand.

-Modern Typescript development requires a large number of packages, even for simple projects.
+Modern TypeScript development requires a large number of packages, even for simple projects.
 Often, these projects will have small vulnerabilities that are rigorously tracked by the community.
 If you were going to deploy a website for a large bank or trusted government entity, then it would be very important to address these vulnerabilities.